ninoNinkovic/LiveStamps/README.md

 ## Creating Custom Stamps:

-Live stamps are defined within the *LiveStamps.sublime-settings* file in JSON format.
-The best way to learn is by browsing/modifying the default stamp examples.

-**To view the default stamps or define your own:**

 ```
   1. Open Sublime Text 3
   2. Menu: Sublime Text -> Preferences -> Package Settings -> LiveStamps -> Settings - Default